 - VPNs are really great for keeping your online identity private, away from prying eyes.
-But did you know that they can also change your apparent location?

 - For most VPNs, it's enough to launch them and select a server, as they'll handle all the work from there.
-But for others, geo-spoofing might be a bit troublesome.

 We all know that VPNs are the ultimate privacy defense mechanism, right?
 They can easily shield your connection and most of your online activity from prying eyes.

 We say most because half of it is your job.
 If you’re careless with your personal data or lurk around shady websites, not even a VPN can help you protect your privacy and/or security.

 But there’s another magical thing that VPNs can help you do.

 If you previously tried to access websites that weren’t available to your region, you probably looked up some workarounds.
 And all those workarounds seemed to point to VPNs, right?